opencats/OpenCATS_Documentation/docs/_build/html/_sources/Install-SharedHosting.txt

 .. image:: ../docs/_static/shost4.png

-Now we need to upload the OpenCATS tar file that we downloaded into this directory
+Now we need to upload the OpenCATS zip file that we downloaded into this directory

 Click ``Upload``